Classic cheesesteak flavors mix with pasta in this easy one pot, 30 minute meal! The best comfort food just got a lot easier!

 Rich, creamy, and LOADED with cheesesteak flavors… this pasta dish is made in just ONE pot, and ready in 30 minutes!
 It doesn’t get much easier than that!

 Ever since I posted this one pot chicken and dirty rice last year, I’ve been hearing from you all that you loved one pan/pot meals.
-So I’ve added a few others, and I certainly have more in the works for you as this Fall/Winter go on!
-Because truthfully, I LOVE one pot meals too!
-And not even just for dinner.
+And truthfully, I LOVE one pot meals too!

 As far as what steaks to use, I prefer to use a boneless ribeye, because I just love the marbling in the meat.
 When you slice it super thinly… that plus the fat marbling makes for the most tender amazing slices of steak!

 Also, if you wanted a chicken cheesesteak, some thinly sliced chicken would also work beautifully in this dish!
 It’s really versatile.

 Just make sure you use a short cut of pasta, like cavatappi (what’s used in these photos), penne, rigatoni, campanelle, etc. Longer pasta like spaghetti or fettuccine would be harder to cook in the dish, plus you want the pasta to be about the same size/length of the steak slices.

 The next time you have a hankering for some classic Philly cheesesteaks, I hope you give this one pot cheesesteak pasta a try!
 Since it cooks in just 30 minutes, it’s perfect for a busy weeknight meal!

 OTHER ONE POT MEALS:

 - One Pan Pork Chops with Apples and Onions

 - One Pot Chicken Parmesan Pasta